Wangtk311/Wangtk311/README.md

  ![GitHub](https://img.shields.io/badge/-GitHub-404040?style=flat-square)

 -------

+**`2025.9: 🎉 I passed the entrance examination for recommended postgraduate students, and will research FL and EC later!`**

 **Now I am a software engineering undergraduate in Guohao College, Tongji University, China, and You can call me `Albert` or `Wang`.**

 🌱 I am developing course projects and researching on some edge applications for AI.
 I like to make those fancy projects for fun!